ErpNetDocs/tech/reference/config-options-reference.md

 - c.The user sets it manually.

 ## 63. /Inv/ListAllStoresForTransfers
-a.Action: When the value of this key is:
+- a.Action: When the value of this key is: <br>
-"1" - When the key is defined and its value is 1, all defined stores will be listed in the ToStore field in the Transfer function.
+"1" - When the key is defined and its value is 1, all defined stores will be listed in the ToStore field in the Transfer function.<br>
-"0" - When a key is defined and its value is 0 or there is no defined key, only the stores to which the user has permission will be listed. b.The user sets it manually. c.The key is introduced in version: - 24
+"0" - When a key is defined and its value is 0 or there is no defined key, only the stores to which the user has permission will be listed.
+- b.The user sets it manually.
+- c.The key is introduced in version: - 24